 When your elderly loved one decides to make the move to assisted living, it’s a major step.
-Assisted living in one of Seniorly’s highly rated senior housing communities will give everyone in the family peace of mind for this important next step in life.
+Assisted living nearby or in one of Seniorly’s highly rated senior housing communities will give everyone in the family peace of mind for this important next step in life.

 But what to do about a lifetime of cherished accumulated possessions that no longer fit an elderly loved one’s new living space or lifestyle?